cmu-delphi/delphi-epidata/docs/api/covidcast-signals/hhs.md

 That dataset contains dozens of columns that break down hospital resource usage in different ways.

-This indicator makes available several commonly-used columns and combinations of columns, aggregated geographically.
+These indicators make available several commonly-used columns and combinations of columns, aggregated geographically.
 In particular, we include the sum of all adult and pediatric COVID-19 hospital admissions.
 This sum is used as the "ground truth" for hospitalizations by the